How to Grow Tomato Plants from Cuttings (and Double the Plants in Your Garden)

 Or root them in the dirt

-If you prefer you can stick the suckers in small pots (I use plastic cups with a hole punched in the bottom) until they are well-rooted and established, then transplant into the garden just like you did your original plants.
+If you prefer you can stick the tomato cuttings or suckers in small pots (I use plastic cups with a hole punched in the bottom) until they are well-rooted and established, then transplant into the garden just like you did your original plants.

-A good layer of compost and a handful of crushed eggshells in the bottom of the planting hole will get them off to a good start.
+A good layer of compost in the bottom of the planting hole will get them off to a good start.

 Tomatoes are heavy feeders so they need some help throughout the gardening season.
 You'll find some excellent advice on feeding your tomato plants at Epic Gardening.